This Google Sheets tutorial will help take you from an absolute beginner, or basic user, through to a confident, competent, intermediate-level user.

 = VLOOKUP( search_term, table_to_search, column_number, FALSE )

-In words: you select a search term which you search for in the first column of the search table.
+In words: you select a search term that you search for in the first column of the search table.
 If you find it, you return a piece of information from the search table that relates to the search term (because it’s on the same row).
 The column number refers to which column of the search table you return the data from (1 being the column you searched in, so typically this number is 2 or greater).

-Let’s see an example, by adding addresses to the dead famous authors gym membership table.
+Let’s see an example, by adding addresses to the dead famous authors’ gym membership table.

 I’ve added a second table to Sheet 1, showing the addresses of our dead famous authors.
 What I’d like to do is add that data to the original gym table.

 I want to do it efficiently with the VLOOKUP formula, rather than adding them manually.
-Not only is it much, much faster with larger tables (imagine ten thousand rows of data), but it’s also less error prone.
+Not only is it much, much faster with larger tables (imagine ten thousand rows of data), but it’s also less error-prone.